realworldocaml/book/en/11-syntax-extensions.md

 needed in very rare cases.)

-The syntax-extensions in Core that we're going to discuss all have this same basic structure: they auto-generate functionality for newly declared types by writing new code that is based on the type definition.
+The syntax-extensions in Core that we're going to discuss all have this same basic structure: they auto-generate code based on type definitions, implementing functionality that you could in theory have implemented by hand, but with far less effort.

-Here's the list of the major syntax extensions distributed with core:
+There are several syntax extensions distributed with Core, including:

-- **Sexplib**, which we just discussed, provides serialization functions for s-expressions.
+- **Sexplib**: provides serialization for s-expressions.
-- **Bin_prot** provides serialization to an efficient binary format.
+- **Bin_prot**: provides serialization to an efficient binary format.
-- **Fieldslib** generates first-class values that represent fields of a record, as well as accessor functions and setters for mutable record fields.x
+- **Fieldslib**: generates first-class values that represent fields of a record, as well as accessor functions and setters for mutable record fields.x
-- **Variantslib** is like Fieldslib for variants, producing first-class variants and other helper functions for interacting with variant types.
+- **Variantslib**: like Fieldslib for variants, producing first-class variants and other helper functions for interacting with variant types.
-- **Pa_compare** generates efficient, type-specialized comparison
+- **Pa_compare**: generates efficient, type-specialized comparison
   functions.

-We'll start our tour of Core's syntax extensions by looking at Sexplib in more detail.
+We'll discuss each of these syntax extensions in detail, starting with Sexplib.

 ## Sexplib

-Sexplib is is both a library for dealing with s-expressions and a syntax extension to automate the creation of converters to and from s-expressions for arbitrary types.
-Both of these are tightly integrated into Core.
+### Formatting of s-expressions

 Sexplib's format for s-expressions is pretty straightforward.
 An s-expression is written down as a nested parenthetical expression,